 One of the missions of Jesus was to replace the love of law with the law of love.
 Love God.
 Love your neighbor.
 Love everyone.
 And in that great and limitless love, the kingdom of heaven will be ours.

-If you haven’t had a chance to see it, you might enjoy this special Christmas message from Nayaswamis Jyotish and Devi.
+If you haven’t had a chance to see it, you might enjoy this special Christmas message from Nayaswami Jyotish and Nayaswami Devi.